varnishcache/varnish-cache/doc/sphinx/installation/install_source.rst

     PATH="/opt/homebrew/opt/sphinx-doc/bin:/opt/homebrew/opt/docutils/bin:$PATH"

-It'll be a good idea to persist these changes .0m.so you can rebuild the source later.
+It'll be a good idea to persist these changes so you can rebuild the source later.

 Then continue `Compiling Varnish`_